Wednesday

 Wide, clean and perfectly paved streets, master-planned communities with "Final Build Out" dates so you could know when the 7th day was and when the gods of Shea Homes would rest.

-There were tons, JUST TONS of white families just multiplying all over the place like it's their job (seriously, I think there was like one black family in the whole town, and two hispanic families...uggghhhh, seriously, diversity was a big problem!), block parties every weekend, game night at somebodies house every other night, new neighbor parties that lasted three days, goodbye parties that lasted a week.
+There were tons, JUST TONS of white families just multiplying all over the place like it's their job (seriously, I think there was like one black family in the whole town, and two hispanic families...uggghhhh, diversity was a problem), block parties every weekend, game night at somebodies house every other night, new neighbor parties that lasted three days, goodbye parties that lasted a week.

 Land Rovers and Volvos perched in every garage and every other house seemed to have a boat or jet skis or a motorcycle or a jetpack sitting out front.
-Children's bikes and toys littering the streets, stray dogs that weren't stray dogs just wandering into your house for a mid-day nap...
+Children's bikes and toys littering the streets, neighbor dogs just wandering into your house for a mid-day nap...

 ...I knew everybody and everybody knew me, which means (of course) that we gossiped the shit out of each others private lives until they weren't private anymore.
 In fact, after a while nobody in my neighborhood really expected to keep any secrets (air quote) truly secret. (air quote)